-A plan will be drawn up by class teacher in consultation with parents and child.
-The SENCO may also be invited if required.
-The plan will include:
+A plan will be drawn up by SENCO & class teacher in consultation with parents and child.
+It will include:

-- The outcomes/targets agreed for the next term SMART targets (Small, Measurable, Achievable, Realistic and Time-bound) The support and interventions to be put in place - ✓ The expected impact on progress, development or behaviour - $\checkmark$ A clear date for review

-The plan will be recorded on the pupil's Individual Provision Map.
-A copy will be given to the parents and SENCO.
+- The outcomes agreed for the next term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - A clear date for review - The plan will be recorded on the pupil's Individual Provision Map. - A copy will be given to the parents.